Brazil telecom battle heats up as Oi tries to buy, split TIM

 Telecom giants are jostling for position in Brazil as they struggle to add customers, invest in high-speed networks and protect profits in a stagnant economy.
 Those pressures have added to growing expectations of potential mergers, following a trend sweeping markets from Austria to Ireland.

-Oi has been sidelined in the consolidation, stuck with a fourth-place wireless carrier and 46 billion reais (12.06 billion pounds) in debt after a rocky merger with Portugal Telecom SGPS SA.
+Oi has been sidelined in the consolidation, stuck with a fourth-place wireless carrier and 46 billion reais ($20 billion) in debt after a rocky merger with Portugal Telecom SGPS SA.

 To overcome financial and regulatory hurdles, Oi turned to BTG Pactual, a deep-pocketed shareholder that put up 2 billion reais to make sure the Portugal Telecom deal went through, two sources with knowledge of the deal said.